 - iii.
 High quality active ground floor uses, such as eating and drinking or specialist retail uses that that contribute to the distinctiveness of the town centre and integrates well with the surrounding area. - iv.
 The retention and refurbishment of the Grade II listed Shire Hall building and its reuse for appropriate town centre uses if it becomes available. - v.
 Development of the Bank building site must create a signature building to complement the historic and riverside setting. - vi.
 Pre-determination archaeological evaluation. - vii.
-Consideration of impacts on historic environment to minimise harm and inclusion of mitigation measures where necessary.

-Development should protect, preserve or where opportunities arise enhance heritage assets and their setting, including:
+Development should protect, preserve or where opportunities arise enhance heritage assets and their setting, including: - Bedford Conservation Area - Grade II listed 1-4 St Paul's Square

-- Bedford Conservation Area - Grade II listed 1-4 St Paul's Square - Grade I listed church of St Paul and grade I listed statue of John Howard, and - Bedford Town Bridge scheduled monument and Bedford Castle scheduled monument. - viii.
+- Grade I listed church of St Paul and grade I listed statue of John Howard, and - Bedford Town Bridge scheduled monument and Bedford Castle scheduled monument. - viii.
 A site specific flood risk assessment will be required to determine the developable area of the site.
 New development will be steered towards areas at least risk of flooding.
 Development classified as 'more vulnerable' in government guidance will not be permitted in flood zone 3a.
-Development must be in accordance with Policy 96.
-[MM13] - 7.9 Duckmill Lane is within the town centre and therefore has access to the many facilities located there.
+Development must be in accordance with Policy 92. - 7.9 Duckmill Lane is within the town centre and therefore has access to the many facilities located there.
 Close to the river, it falls within flood zone 2 and will therefore require a site specific flood risk assessment to demonstrate how any flood risk to the site itself and the surrounding area will be mitigated.
 Access will be provided from Duckmill Lane.

-Policy 8 - Land at Duckmill Lane/Bedesman Lane, Bedford
+Policy 9 - Land at Duckmill Lane/Bedesman Lane, Bedford